signalogic/SigSRF_SDK/apps/mediaMin/readme.txt

-mediaMin reference app for telecom, lawful intercept, and other media applications
+mediaMin reference app for telecom (e.g. SBC), lawful intercept, and other media applications